baudu69/P5Agario/README.md

 ## Variables
 You can use python variables and their operations.
-However, if you want to keep data over time and between frames, you have to use global variables.
+However, if you want to keep data over time and between frames, you must use global variables.

-To make it easier to understand the code and to manipulate the data, P5 provides a way to keep the data as dictionary:
+To make it easier to understand the code and to manipulate data, P5 provides a way to keep data as dictionary:
 ```python
 core.memory(key,value)
 ```